linviewio/linview-oss/README.md

 * Linux
 * Docker CE Engine (https://docs.docker.com/engine/install/)
 * Docker Compose (https://docs.docker.com/compose/install/)
+* Target LINSTOR cluster*

+*If you need to configure a basic LINSTOR cluster on Ubuntu, you can follow instructions here: https://vitobotta.com/2019/08/07/linstor-storage-with-kubernetes/

+We are actively developing installation scripts to streamline controller and satellite setup, storage pool creation and resource creation.
+We will update this README once this is complete.

 ## Setting up LINVIEW OSS
 1. On the machine where LINVIEW OSS will be hosted, clone this repo.